Erdos-Red-Eye/CMM_Patient_Expenses/README.md

     - GradientBoostingRegressor
     - HistGradientBoostingRegressor
     - CatBootRegressor
-Since we have both categorical and numerical features in our dataset, we tried models that deals with numerical features or categorical features.
+Since we have mostly categorical data in our dataset, we tried models that deals with engineered numerical features and original categorical features.
 ### Models with engennered numerical features:
 #### Ridge Regression Model, RandomForestRegressor and GradientBoostingRegressor:
 - ##### Feature analysis